tonaljs/tonal/site/docs/voicings/voicings.md

 ] */
 ```

-If no range and/or dictionary is given, there is a fallback to [default values](./index.ts) (look for defaultRange / defaultDictionary):
+If no range and/or dictionary is given, there is a fallback to default values:

 ```ts
 Voicing.search("C^7");